Before you head off for your summer adventures, may I offer a bit of advice?

 - Plan college visits

 Summer travel should involve both a family vacation and visits to college campuses, so plan your itinerary wisely.
-Be attentive as you conduct your college prep research and remember that the notes you take on campus may be useful later when you sit down to write your supplemental essays.
+Be attentive as you conduct your college planning research and remember that the notes you take on campus may be useful later when you sit down to write your supplemental essays.

 - Attend college information sessions and tours